Reference 01 — Data format

 0x800xFF

-No protocol opinion
+No protocol opinion on the rest

 Type code 0x00 indicates either a zeroed buffer or framing corruption.
 Receivers MUST treat type=0x00 as INVALID.